 Doctorate in Curriculum and Instruction Degrees (PhD and Ed.D)

-Doctorate in Curriculum and Instruction programs are typically intended for certified teachers or graduate students seeking a research, advanced teaching, leadership or curriculum development positions.
+PhD Curriculum and Instruction Programs are typically intended for certified teachers or graduate students seeking a research, advanced teaching, leadership or curriculum development positions.
 Some doctorate degrees in curriculum and instruction are designed for professional educators and may take 3-4 years to complete.

 When applying, students may want to ascertain whether an internship is required or available.
 Students may also look for teaching assistantships, which permit students to assist professors and often teach some classes at the university level before graduation and completing a dissertation.